 4. Take In The Views From the Hai Van Pass

 The Hai Van Pass is the strip of road that takes you from Da Nang to Hue.
 In particular, it’s the part that takes you over the mountains.
 This road is simply breathtaking.
-It’s a fun one to drive if you’re confident on a motorbike, otherwise, you can enjoy the scenery from a train ride to Hue or on a bus.
+It’s a fun one to drive if you’re confident on a motorbike; otherwise, you can enjoy the scenery from a train ride to Hue or on a bus.

 If you’re up for driving your own bike, you can either drive to the viewpoint or down to Lang Co and back to Da Nang for an exciting day trip or go ahead and take your bike all the way to Hue.
 Hue is the ancient capital of Vietnam and the present-day culinary capital and the perfect place to soak up Vietnam’s history.
-Just keep in mind, the highway after Lang Co to Hue can get pretty crowded with buses and trailer trucks, so be careful while driving.
+Just keep in mind the highway after Lang Co to Hue can get pretty crowded with buses and trailer trucks, so be careful while driving.

 Regardless of how you explore the Hai Van Pass, I recommend you stop along the way to take some pictures, soak up the view, and stop for a coffee at the top of the mountain.
-In that same area is an old French bunker and plenty of restaurants and cafes.
+In that same area are an old French bunker and plenty of restaurants and cafes.

 5. Bike Through The Rice Fields In Hoi An

-Hoi An is one of the most popular tourist locations throughout all of Vietnam and for good reason.
+Hoi An is one of the most popular tourist locations throughout all of Vietnam and for a good reason.
 Here is where you’ll find the famous yellow alleyways littered with colorful lanterns.

 While this alone is a good enough reason to visit Hoi An, for the sake of outdoor adventures, I recommend you rent a bicycle and ride through the rice fields.

-Hoi An is only about 20 minutes south of Da Nang so is a great spot to head for a day trip or to stay a few days.
-It’s located just a few miles off of the coast, with the nearest beach being laidback An Bang.
+Hoi An is only about 20 minutes south of Da Nang, so it is a great spot to head for a day trip or to stay a few days.
+It’s located just a few miles off of the coast, with the nearest beach being laidback, An Bang.
 From the beach to get into Old Town, you’ll drive through vast rice fields.
 If you look closely, you can see narrow cement paths through the rice fields.
 Believe it or not, these are actually roads.
 Most aren’t wide enough for cars but are the perfect width for motorbikes or bicycles.